espocrm/documentation/docs/administration/bpm-signals.md

 The list of out-of-the-box signals that are broadcasted in the system.

+!!! note

-Note: Parts in upper case (LINK_NAME, FOREIGN_ID, etc.) will/should be replaced by corresponding values.
+    Signal name parts written in the upper case (e.g LINK_NAME, FOREIGN_ID) must be replaced with corresponding values.
+See the naming clarification below.

 #### Default